You are using an outdated browser. Please upgrade your browser to improve your experience.

 Kinesio Taping alleviates pain, improves circulation, and facilitates lymphatic drainage by microscopically lifting the skin.
 The taped portion forms convolutions in the skin, thus increasing interstitial space [the space between the cells].
 The result is that pressure and irritation are taken off the neural and sensory receptors, alleviating pain.
 Pressure is gradually taken off the lymphatic vessels, allowing lymphatic fluid to drain more freely - removing toxic metabolic end-products and irritants which cause pain and inflammation.

-Dr. Steven Shoshany, a chiropractor and is a Certified Kinesio Taping Practitioner.
+Our chiropractors and physical therapists are Certified Kinesio Taping Practitioners.
 Dr. Shoshany has been using the Kinesio Taping method for more than five years.
 He includes Kinesio Taping with other cutting-edge rehabilitation technologies such as Spinal Decompression, Graston Technique, and Cold Laser Therapy, providing Living Well Medical patients with a full range of rehabilitation and pain management protocols.
-Living Well Medical is located at the corner of Broadway and Bleecker Street in Manhattan - - the West Village in New York City.
+Living Well Medical is located at the corner of Broadway and Bleecker Street in Manhattan - at the crossroads of SoHo, NoHo & the West Village in New York City.